iiqrah/SnakeGame/README.md

 I will be using HTML, CSS and JavaScript to create the game.
 This is the repository that will contain all my code and documentation.
 I will be hosting the game with the help of gitHub Pages and hopefully have a link of it on my website too.

-I am also taking the help of [this freeCodeCamp article](https://www.freecodecamp.org/news/think-like-a-programmer-how-to-build-snake-using-only-javascript-html-and-css-7b1479c3339e/).
-But the code snippets are missing and also all the code is in just one file, I want my HTML, CSS and JavaScript to be all separate and well organised, so that is a bit of extra steps I will be including.

 ## So let's get started.